 Photo by Experience Grand Rapids

-If you prefer to keep things easy, Woodrows DuckPin Bowling might be for you and your group.
-Duckpin bowling is like traditional bowling but with a smaller ball and smaller pins.
-The pins are also attached to strings, which makes it surprisingly tricky to score a strike.
-Two other key details: 1) You can bring in your own food (or order from Taco Alley inside Woodrows) 2) You can wear your own shoes!
-Woodrows also offers its own cocktails and drink menu, but doesn’t serve food, although you’re welcome to bring some.
+- Or, perhaps you’d like to try your hand at Woodrows DuckPin Bowling.
+Never heard of it?
+No worries!
+Duckpin bowling is like traditional bowling, but with a smaller ball and smaller pins, which are attached to strings, making it surprisingly tricky to score a strike.
+Unlike traditional bowling, you can wear your own shoes.
+Woodrows offers its own cocktails and drink menu, but doesn’t serve food, although you’re welcome to bring some.
 Reservations are strongly encouraged.

-If you visit Woodrows, be sure to head to IDC, the 70s-inspired speakeasy inside the Amway Grand Plaza, for a Midori sour or dirty martini.
+If you visit Woodrows, be sure to head to IDC afterwards.
+It’s a fun, 70s-inspired speakeasy inside the Amway Grand Plaza.
 Just be sure you've received the entry code by signing up on IDC's website.

 10. Get in Touch with Your Artsy Side